 Adam has been an active lay leader of Congregation Beth Or, Maple Glen.
 He is the father of two adult children, and lives with his wife, Lisa, in Wynnewood.

-As Chairwoman Carole Landis, MSS, LCSW, CPC, brings more than 30 years of corporate and nonprofit experience to her psychotherapy and life coaching practice, and now the development of her new nonprofit foundation.
+As Chairwoman Carole Landis, MSS, LCSW, CPC, brings more than 30 years of corporate and nonprofit experience to her psychotherapy and life coaching practice, and now the development of her nonprofit foundation.

 Through her background in healthcare venues, Carole cultivated skills in marketing communications, sales, consulting, clinical social work, counseling, and training professional medical staff.